Achievable logoAchievable logo

 Investor fills out new account form

-The first step to opening any account involves a new account form.
-The same structure and rules we discussed above (e.g. CIP procedures) apply here.
+Opening an options account starts with the new account form.
+The same structure and rules discussed above (including CIP procedures) apply.

 Investor is provided the ODD

-Once the new account form is filled out, the investor must be provided the Options Disclosure Document (ODD), which is an options booklet of characteristics, risks, and benefits of options.
-If you want to see the real ODD, click the link above.
-The ODD is a creation of the Options Clearing Corporation, which is the primary options regulator.
+After the new account form is completed, the investor must receive the Options Disclosure Document (ODD).
+The ODD explains the characteristics, risks, and benefits of options.
+The ODD is produced by the Options Clearing Corporation, the primary options regulator.

-Delivery of the ODD must occur prior to opening an options account or any options-related discussion.
-For example, financial firms must provide the ODD if mailing options marketing materials to an investor that has not yet received the ODD.
+The ODD must be delivered before opening an options account or having any options-related discussion.
+For example, if a firm mails options marketing materials to an investor who hasn’t received the ODD, the firm must include the ODD.

 Account is approved by firm supervisor

-After the new account form is filled out, it’s sent to a firm supervisor for approval.
-Their role is to confirm necessary documentation has been provided and proper account opening procedures have been followed.
+Next, the new account form is sent to a firm supervisor for approval.
+The supervisor confirms that required documentation is complete and that proper account-opening procedures were followed.

 First trade “opens” the account

-Once the account is approved, the investor may begin placing options trades.
+Once approved, the investor may place options trades.
 The first executed trade technically opens the account.

 Investor returns signed options agreement within 15 days